mayankesh-maurya/ReDesynAssignment/README.md

-# Live Stream Log File Example App
+# Log Watcher Log File Example App

 This is a sample application created for a blog article explaining how to live stream a log file from a Rails server to the browser.